If you’re interested in becoming a judge, read on to learn more about how to do so!

 Depending on the type of cases you handle, people’s lives may be in your hands!
 Judges undergo a lot of stress and must be completely confident in their decisions.

-It will take at least nine years to become a judge, but typically takes around 17-20.
+It will take at least nine years to pursue a career as a judge, but typically takes around 17-20.
 Four of these years will be spent completing an undergraduate degree, three will be spent completing a JD, and the remaining years will be spent writing your bar and gaining experience practicing law.

 While some positions only require at least two years of experience, many require at least 10.